CBA-Tech-Recruiting/README/README.md

 ### Preparation

 1. Generate the candidate repo from the [repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in this org.
 Each template is effectively a test, and so they form the test catalog.
-2. Ensure the repository is `private`
+2. Ensure the repository is `private`.
-3. Invite the candidate to our org and add them as a collaborator to their repo
+3. Invite the candidate to our org and add them as a collaborator to their repo.
 4. Provide a link to your Talent Aquisition contact who will pass it on to the candidate.

 ### Exam